Introduction to music production

 Are there any other costs?
 Is there anything I need to bring?

-Visit our Music technology: equipment advice page for more detailed information about hardware and software, so that you can ensure you have everything you need before you enrol.
+Visit our Music technology: equipment advice page for more detailed information and advice about hardware and software.

 When I've finished, what course can I do next?